INF2A/Docker-cluster/Cluster -docker swarm/README.md

 <i>*The token and ip adress can be different on your setup.</i><br/><br/>

 We will build a simple helloworld api.
-The api is build in java en make use of tomcat ARM. <br />
+The api is build in java en makes use of tomcat ARM. <br />
 The api can be found in the docker folder: https://github.com/INF2A/RPI-docker-cluster/tree/master/Docker/Tomcat%20ARM

     sudo docker build -t helloworld .

- After that the build is done we will make a local registry for this images.<br/>
+ After the build is done we will make a local registry for this images.<br/>
  The local registry make it possible to share images in the swarm.<br/>

     docker run -d -v /srv/registry/data:/data -p 5000:5000 --name registry silverwind/armhf-registry